Low-Sugar Strawberry Frozen Yogurt

-Low-Sugar Strawberry Frozen Yogurt is so delicious you’ll never dream it has no added sugar and is relatively low in carbs!
-Use full-fat or fat-free Greek yogurt, whichever you prefer.
+This Strawberry Frozen Yogurt is so delicious you’ll never dream it’s made with no added sugar and is relatively low in net carbs!
+Use full-fat or fat-free Greek yogurt for this easy recipe with only four ingredients!

-PIN Low-Sugar Strawberry Frozen Yogurt to try it later!
+PIN the Strawberry Frozen Yogurt to try it later!

 My first experiment with the new ice cream maker was not a keeper, but this time the frozen yogurt was so good that even my young nephews who were visiting gobbled it up.
 One of them told me quite seriously, “You can even say on your blog that it’s kid approved, and kids don’t usually like ice cream that doesn’t have sugar.”